 In order to protect domestic industries, India was following a regime of quantitative restrictions on imports.
 This was encouraged through tight control over imports and by keeping the tariffs very high.
 These policies reduced efficiency and competitiveness which led to slow growth of the manufacturing sector.
 The trade policy reforms aimed at (i) dismantling of quantitative restrictions on imports and exports (ii) reduction of tariff rates and (iii) removal of licensing procedures for imports.
-Import licensing was abolished except case hazardous of and in environmentally sensitive industries.
+Import licensing was abolished except in case of hazardous and environmentally sensitive industries.
 Quantitative restrictions on imports of manufactured consumer goods and agricultural products were also fully removed from April 2001.
 Export duties have been removed to increase the competitive position of Indian goods in the international markets.

-- Give an example each of nationalised bank, private bank, private foreign bank, FII and a mutual fund. - > Visit a bank in your locality with your parents.
+- ➤ Give an example each of nationalised bank, private bank, private foreign bank, FII and a mutual fund. - > Visit a bank in your locality with your parents.
 Observe and find out the functions it performs.
-Discuss the same with your classmates and prepare a chart on it. - > Find out from your parents if they pay taxes.
+Discuss the same with your classmates and prepare a chart on it. - > Classify the following as direct and indirect taxes: sales tax, custom duties, property tax, death duties, VAT, income tax. - > Find out from your parents if they pay taxes.
 If yes, why do they do so and how? - > Do you know that for a very long time countries used to keep silver and gold as reserves to make payments abroad?
-Find out in what form do we keep our foreign exchange reserves and find out from newspapers, magazines and the Economic Survey how much foreign exchange reserves India had during the last year.
-Also find the foreign currency of the following countries and its latest rupee exchange rate.
+Find out in what form do we keep our foreign exchange reserves and find out from newspapers, magazines and the Economic Survey how much foreign exchange reserves we have today.
+Also find the foreign currency of the following countries and its rupee exchange rate

-Country Currency Value of 1(one) unit of foreign currency in Indian rupee U.S.A.
-U.K. Japan China Korea Singapore Germany 0
+Country Ситепсу Value of 1(one) unit of foreign currency in Indian rupee U.S.A.
+U.K. Japan China Korea Singapore Germany

-3.4 PRIVATISATION
+3.4 Privatisation

 It implies shedding of the ownership or management of a government owned enterprise.
 Government companies are converted into private companies in two ways (i) by withdrawal of the government from ownership and management of public sector companies and or (ii) by outright sale of public sector companies.

 Privatisation of the public sector enterprises by selling off part of the equity of PSEs to the public is known as disinvestment.
 The purpose of the sale, according to the government, was mainly to improve financial discipline and facilitate modernisation.
 It was also envisaged that private capital and managerial capabilities could be effectively utilised to improve the performance of the PSUs.